-The objective of our monitoring programme is to support the EPA’s advisory role to Government and the public in relation to public exposure to electromagnetic fields (EMF).
-The programme aims to assess and determine the typical levels of EMF exposure found in everyday environments and situations in public spaces in Ireland, particularly in those areas with a high population and/or footfall.
+The objective of this programme is to support the EPA’s advisory role to Government and the public in relation to public exposure to electromagnetic fields (EMF).
+The programme aims to assess and determine the typical levels of EMF exposure found in everyday environments and situations in public spaces in Ireland, particularly in busy areas with a high population and/or footfall.

-Our EMF monitoring programme will initially focus on measuring radiofrequency (RF) EMF, typically emitted by telecommunication equipment such as mobile phone antennas placed on "masts".
-The programme will eventually be extended to include static and extremely low-frequency EMF, such as those emitted by electric trains and trams and power lines, respectively.
+The programme will eventually be extended to include static and extremely low-frequency (ELF) EMF, such as those emitted by electric trains and trams and power lines, respectively.

-Of particular interest is that RF EMF levels have remained relatively stable since 2008, when 2G and 3G technologies were in use, despite the introduction of 4G and 5G technologies in 2013 and 2019, respectively.
-The data shows only a marginal increase in typical RF levels over that period, ranging between 1 V/m – 2 V/m.
-These levels are well below the recommended exposure limit of 61 V/m for frequencies > 2 GHz, typically used for mobile telecommunications.
+ComReg’s available data show that RF EMF levels have remained relatively stable since 2008, when 2G and 3G technologies were in use, despite the introduction of 4G and 5G technologies in 2013 and 2019, respectively.
+These data show that the typical RF level ComReg measured near telecommunication equipment is around 2 V/m, which is only slightly above the typical level we found in busy urban environments.
+In both cases, these levels are well below the recommended exposure limits of 28 V/m for RF frequencies below 400 MHz and 61 V/m for frequencies above 2 GHz.